-In many ways, Aliens is Dolby’s reaction to the work of George Clinton and Prince.
-Of course, he’d duetted with the former on his Some Of My Best Jokes Are Friends album.
+In many ways, Aliens is Dolby’s reaction to the work of George Clinton and Prince (of course, he’d collaborated rather spiffingly on the former’s Some Of My Best Jokes Are Friends).
 But it’s also a rather uptight Brit’s view of American culture complete with tacky local detail: smog alerts, Bel Air bimbos, pink leather upholstery, weird license plates.

-The album’s moderate success (it reached number 30 in the UK albums chart and 70 in the US) was probably not a massive surprise – it was totally out of sync with anything in British or US pop.
+The album’s very moderate success (#30 in the UK and #70 in the US) was probably not a surprise – it was totally out of sync with anything in British or US pop.
 Aliens probably rather reflected Dolby’s interest in music video and movie soundtracks (he’d just finished scoring ‘Gothic’ and ‘Howard The Duck’).

-The ‘Marmite’ element doesn’t bother me, though – I’d put Aliens up there with The Flat Earth as his best album, a perfect companion piece to other classics of summer 1988 such as Prefab’s From Langley Park To Memphis, Scritti Politti’s Provision and Prince’s Lovesexy.
-It’s strong beer but I really admire its pungent textures.
-And we haven’t even got to Steve Vance and Leslie Burke’s brilliant cover artwork yet.
+I’d put Aliens up there with The Flat Earth as his best album, a perfect companion piece to other classics of summer 1988 such as Prefab’s From Langley Park To Memphis, Scritti Politti’s Provision and Prince’s Lovesexy.
+It’s strong beer but I love its pungent textures.
+And let’s not forget Steve Vance and Leslie Burke’s brilliant cover artwork.

 4 thoughts on “Thomas Dolby: Aliens Ate My Buick”

 Although I don’t have this (do have (and like) Flat Earth), I’ve always admired the cover.
 Reckon I’d grab it if it fell under my browsing fingers.

 Don’t let it get away!
 It’s a goodie.
 Full of ideas and fun, and great musicianship/production.